gugazimmermann/touch-admin-frontend/README.md

 https://d113tyd56o48tz.cloudfront.net
 ```

-Pay attention that in the backend we need to modify the CORS to accept this domain, and not only the localhost
+Pay attention that in the backend we need to modify the CORS to accept this domain, and not only the localhost.

+We can also change the CloudFormation to work with Route43 and add a custom domain, in my case is <https://admin.touchsistemas.com.br>